Initial Certification Application

 List three differential diagnoses for this 2-cm palatal mass.

-The candidate should only list as many differential diagnoses as requested, not more or less, and they should be listed in the order of probability.
-Providing more that the requested number of responses only increases the risk, as any incorrect answer may be counted against the candidate.
+The candidate should only list as many differential diagnoses as requested, not more or less, and the differential diagnoses should be listed in the order of probability.
+Providing more than the requested number of responses only increases the risk, as any incorrect answer may be counted against the candidate.
 For example, if four answers are provided for a question that requests only three responses and one of the four answers provided is incorrect, points may be deducted for the wrong answer even though three correct answers were provided as requested.

 Source of Questions